 This article do not provide solutions to the challenges, it merely highlights them.
-The next article in the series will focus on the solutions.
+You can read our solutions for Building a successful online store.

 Perhaps one key area Nigerians have seen improved infrastructure in the past five years is in internet accessibility.
-Nigerians now enjoy more reliable and efficient internet access than say power or roads.
+Nigerians now enjoy more reliable, cost-effective, and efficient internet access than say power or roads.

 These two issues are key to why some Nigerians are not too keen to shop online.
 No one wants to lose the product they bought with their hard earned money just because someone else has impersonated them or the product got lost because their address was difficult to trace.

 The problem is not the internet access, but the types and capability of the devices Nigerians use to access it.
-For example, around 60% of visitors to this blog come from mobile devices, with a large proportion of them using mobile devices of less than 240 pixels width.
+For example, over 88% of visitors to this blog come from mobile devices, with some of them using mobile devices of less than 240 pixels width.

 The challenge is how do you build a shopping site that offers a good and secure shopping experience for mobile devices of less than 240 pixels width.
 All over the world optimising for mobile is a popular business cliche, but you need to know that optimising for mobile in Nigeria is even more demanding due to the tiny real estate you have to work with.

-To make online shopping a way of life in Nigeria, Nigerians consumers must be open to making payments with e-payment solutions.
+To make online shopping a way of life in Nigeria, Nigerian consumers must be open to making payments with e-payment solutions.

 It is because of this attitude that coins are still not generally accepted as a means of payment in Nigeria.
 It is also because of this attitude that the cashless policy of the Central Bank, in my opinion, is currently in temporary coma.
 If you are planning to build an online store in Nigeria, you must be ready to deal with this challenge.